motnip/keycloak-js-login/README.md

 Click on "select file" and pick, from the project root folder, the file named realm-keycloak-tutorial.json.
 Kyelcoak will import the setting for our project.

-Now we need to add a user to our application:
+Now we need to add two users to our application: user@acme.com manager@acme.com
+To do that:
 - On the left side, select "Users".
-- Click on "Add user", and fill down the form and click save.
+- Click on "Add user", fill down the form and click save.
 - Now set the password up.
-Click on the menu above "Credentials"
+Click on the menu above "Credentials."
 - Set the password and confirm it.
 - Set temporary to off.
 This operation will not ask you to change the password.
 Click on "set password".

-We have set the configuration and the user.
-Keyclock assigns the default role to the user.
+Now you need to assign a role to each user:
+- Assign the role "user" to user@acme.com
+- Assign the role "manager" to manager@acme.com.

 Let us move to the React side.
 Back on the terminal and run: